dvinay/spring-jpa-crash-course/Readme.md

 - after runnning this child class insertion; it will create a column in parent table and ref to child table

 ### Component Mapping - Has A relationship ###
+- It's process to store the has-a relationship data into one table; need to use @Embedded and @Embeddable annotations
+-